How Hoteliers Can Help During COVID-19 Crisis

-Hoteliers have a unique opportunity to provide housing to first responders, medical staff and individuals who may need to self-quarantine.
+Hoteliers have a unique opportunity to provide housing to first responders, medical staff, essential service providers and individuals who may need to self-quarantine.

 When news hit that COVID-19 had become a global pandemic, hotel occupancies plummeted.
 Having lived through five different recessions in the United States, Pineapple Hospitality Founder Ray Burger said he’s never seen anything like this.

 “The hotel industry has never seen occupancies plummet this far this fast,” he says.
-“September 11th was a bit of a shock, but the occupancies didn’t plummet more than 10% to 20%.”
+“September 11th was a shock, but this is unprecedented.”

 In the U.S., STR data showed occupancy declines of -56.4% to 30.3% for the week ending March 21.
 ADR was down 30.2% to $93.41 and RevPAR -69.5% to $28.32.